reypapin/Domain-Name-Classification-with-LLM/Code/Python/Noteboks/Readme.md

 # Notebooks Folder README

-This folder contains three Jupyter notebooks, each designed to train and evaluate models using datasets of domain names.
-The notebooks were created in Google Colab, where I upload the datasets to my Google Drive and access them from Colab.
+This folder contains Jupyter notebooks designed to train and evaluate models using datasets of domain names.
+The notebooks were created in Google Colab, where datasets are uploaded to Google Drive and accessed from Colab.
 Each notebook installs the necessary dependencies for using Ollama models, processes labeled domains through prompts to train the models, and evaluates the models' performance on a test dataset.

 ## Notebooks